 Determining Fault in a Car Accident

-To receive compensation through a personal injury lawsuit, you and your Pennsylvania personal injury lawyer will have to prove who was at fault in the car wreck that caused your injuries.
+To receive compensation through a personal injury lawsuit, you and your attorney will have to prove who was at fault in the car wreck that caused your injuries.
 If the driver that was at fault committed a traffic violation, was driving while drunk and made another major mistake while driving, that is usually enough to show to the court and be able to win your case.
 If the wreck involved more than two cars, the court might assign partial blame to all at-fault parties.
 When a percentage of fault is assigned to multiple parties, each party will be responsible for their share of damages.

 In some car accidents, fault belongs to a company (such as a trucking company, taxi company, or another type of transportation company).
 In these cases, the company is held responsible for the actions of the drivers they employ.
 A transportation company may also be held responsible for a car accident if they hired a dangerous driver or failed to maintain their vehicles.